 In addition to the specific projects listed below, we may also have new project ideas, so please contact us if you think our work in general sounds interesting, but are wondering if there are other projects.

-Currently available MSc (and BSc) projects and who to contact
+Currently available master's (and bachelor's) projects and who to contact

 Developing techniques for optical imaging deep inside the body